 API stands for “Application Programming Interface”.
 Put simply, an API enables third parties to build software applications that integrate with the API publishing software and use its data in new and useful ways.
 You could consider APIs to be similar to the connectors in the back of a television set, in that they allow you to both input (computer, DVD player, digital box) and output (speakers) data.

 In fact, you probably already use APIs every day without realising it – all popular social media platforms, such as Twitter, Facebook and LinkedIn – publish APIs that enable other applications to post or read data to, or from, users’ accounts.

-Some of the most useful APIs are published by transport companies, such as Transport for London, and National Rail, and allow third party applications, including Google Maps and City Mapper, to tell users how to get from A to B as quickly as possible.
+Some of the most useful APIs are published by transport companies, such as Transport for London and National Rail, and allow third-party applications, including Google Maps and City Mapper, to tell users how to get from A to B as quickly as possible.

 Back in the world of accounting, APIs allow clients to treat their accounting software as a central hub and use it to effectively unleash their accounts data to make key business processes more efficient.

-Another good example is Receipt-Bank, which allows users to submit supplier invoices and receipts, which are then automatically scanned, coded and entered into a Sage One user’s Accounts Payable, thus cutting down on a massive amount of manual data entry.
+Another good example is Receipt-Bank, which allows users to submit supplier invoices and receipts, which are then automatically scanned, coded and entered into a Sage Business Cloud Accounting user’s Accounts Payable, thus cutting down on a massive amount of manual data entry.
 It’s understandable that to those unfamiliar with APIs the ability to access your sensitive accounting data can, at first, seem threatening.

 However, you can reassure your clients that there is no threat – they are always in control of what applications are integrated with their Sage Business Cloud Accounting account and can easily revoke access at any time.
 Integration requires explicit permission from the account administrator and the applications never actually see or have access to a user’s password.